 Should any novel lizard species be recorded, the Suitably Experienced and Qualified Ecologist will be engaged to submit the record to the DOC Amphibian and Reptile Distribution Scheme (ARDS), to undertake a follow up survey and make recommendations (if any), and to review relevant aspects of this LMP accordingly.

 Dispute Resolution

 The parties agree to negotiate in good faith to resolve any differences which arise in connection with this Approval.

-Failing resolution in accordance with Condition 19, any differences and disputes between the parties concerning this Approval, its interpretation, effect or implementation or any act or thing to be done in pursuant thereof (except as otherwise expressly provided) is to be referred to arbitration in New Zealand by a single arbitrator who is to be mutually agreed upon and, failing agreement, is to be appointed by the President of the New Zealand Law Society.
-In all other respects the provisions of the Arbitration Act 1996 shall apply.